All comparisonsTask Managers

 Apple Reminders

-Sunsama fails first because daily planning becomes mandatory.
+Sunsama fails first because it breaks when daily planning becomes mandatory.

 Verdict